tudorw/TNN_PSO_Quantum/README.md

+# An experiment.
+'A taste of things to come'
+# The implementation is derived from a conversation about Tensegrity and Multi-Dimensional Topology with GPT4 and Cursor.so, I wanted to find out if 'AI' would allow me to program in a field where my knowledge was close to zero, could we discuss in human language topics that GPT4 knows deeply, and produce working code from a theoretical approach.
+This is the result.
+If you would like to know more, or see the conversation, just drop me a message.

 # Tensegrity Model with Quantum Enhancements

 This repository contains a novel Tensegrity-based neural network model with integrated quantum enhancements for improved optimization and randomness.